Somethin' Stupid: Robbie Williams and Nicole Kidman version

-British singer Robbie Williams recorded a cover version of "Somethin' Stupid" as a duet with Australian actress Nicole Kidman.
-The song appeared on Williams' 2001 album, Swing When You're Winning, and was released as the album's lead single on December 10, 2001, topping the UK Singles Chart at the end of the year.
-The song was Christmas number one in the United Kingdom, and Williams' fifth number one overall.
+English singer Robbie Williams recorded a cover version of "Somethin' Stupid" as a duet with Australian actress Nicole Kidman.
+The song appeared on Williams's 2001 album, Swing When You're Winning, and was released as the album's lead single on December 10, 2001, topping the UK Singles Chart at the end of the year.
+The song was Christmas number one in the United Kingdom, and Williams's fifth number one overall.
 The single sold 400,000 copies to earn a gold certification from the British Phonographic Industry.
 The accompanying music video was directed by Vaughan Arnell.

 The song was the 30th-best-selling single of 2001 in the UK.
 It also gave Williams another number-one hit in New Zealand, earning a gold certification, and charted inside the top 10 in several European countries.
-In Australia, it became Williams' fourth top-10 single, earning a gold certification for over 35,000 copies sold.
+In Australia, it became Williams's fourth top-10 single, earning a gold certification for over 35,000 copies sold.